postmanlabs/newman/README.md

   Allows the specification of global variables via the command line, in a key=value format.
 Multiple CLI global variables can be added by using `--global-var` multiple times, like so: `--global-var "foo=bar" --global-var "alpha=beta"`.

+### `newman [options]`

+- `-h`, `--help`<br />
+  Show command line help, including a list of options, and sample use cases.

+- `-v`, `--version`<br />
+  Displays the current Newman version, taken from [package.json](https://github.com/postmanlabs/newman/blob/master/package.json)

+### SSL Client Certificates

+Client certificates are an alternative to traditional authentication mechanisms.
+These allow their users to make authenticated requests to a server, using a public certificate, and an optional private key that verifies certificate ownership.
+In some cases, the private key may also be protected by a secret passphrase, providing an additional layer of authentication security.

+Newman supports SSL client certificates, via the following CLI options (available with Newman `v3` style `run` only):

+- `--ssl-client-cert`<br/>
+The path to the public client certificate file.

+- `--ssl-client-key`<br/>
+The path to the private client key (optional).

+- `--ssl-client-passphrase`<br/>
+The secret passphrase used to protect the private client key (optional).

+### Configuring Proxy

+Newman can also be configured to work with proxy settings via the following environment variables:

+ * `HTTP_PROXY` / `http_proxy`
+ * `HTTPS_PROXY` / `https_proxy`
+ * `NO_PROXY` / `no_proxy`

+For more details on using these variables, please see https://github.com/postmanlabs/postman-request/blob/master/README.md#controlling-proxy-behaviour-using-environment-variables

-#### Configuring Reporters
+## Reporters

 Reporters provide information about the current collection run in a format that is easy to both: disseminate and assimilate.

+### Configuring Reporters

 - `-r <reporter-name>`, `--reporters <reporter-name>`<br />
   Specify one reporter name as `string` or provide more than one reporter name as a comma separated list of reporter names.
-Available reporters are: `cli`, `json`, `html` and `junit`.<br/><br/>
+Available reporters are: `cli`, `json` and `junit`.<br/><br/>
-Spaces should **not** be used between reporter names / commas whilst specifying a comma separted list of reporters.
+Spaces should **not** be used between reporter names / commas whilst specifying a comma separated list of reporters.
 For instance:<br/><br/>
-:white_check_mark: `-r html,cli,json,junit` <br/>
+:white_check_mark: `-r cli,json,junit` <br/>
-:x: `-r html, cli , json,junit`
+:x: `-r cli , json,junit`

 - `--reporter-{{reporter-name}}-{{reporter-option}}`<br />
   When multiple reporters are provided, if one needs to specifically override or provide an option to one reporter, this is achieved by prefixing the option with `--reporter-{{reporter-name}}-`.<br /><br />
-  For example, `... --reporters cli,html --reporter-cli-silent` would silence the CLI reporter only.
+  For example, `... --reporters cli,json --reporter-cli-silent` would silence the CLI reporter only.

 - `--reporter-{{reporter-options}}`<br />
   If more than one reporter accepts the same option name, they can be provided using the common reporter option syntax.
   <br /><br />
-  For example, `... --reporters cli,html --reporter-silent` passes the `silent: true` option to both HTML and CLI reporter.
+  For example, `... --reporters cli,json --reporter-silent` passes the `silent: true` option to both JSON and CLI reporter.

 **Note:** Sample collection reports have been provided in [examples/reports](https://github.com/postmanlabs/newman/blob/develop/examples/reports).

-##### CLI reporter options
+### CLI Reporter
-These options are supported by the CLI reporter, use them with appropriate argument switch prefix.
+The built-in CLI reporter supports the following options, use them with appropriate argument switch prefix.
 For example, the option `no-summary` can be passed as `--reporter-no-summary` or `--reporter-cli-no-summary`.

 CLI reporter is enabled by default, you do not need to specifically provide the same as part of `--reporters` option.